 Volunteering not only helps to keep green spaces safe, tidy and welcoming but is also a fantastic way for people to meet other members of the community, make new friends, learn new skills and even in these difficult times feel connected to other and to nature.

-Donations – If you are working fulltime or have other commitments it may not be easy to give your time to your local park but you could still give back to Birmingham’s green spaces by donating to our Naturally Birmingham Wildlife Fund.
+Donations – If you are working fulltime or have other commitments it may not be easy to give your time to your local park but you could still give back to Birmingham’s green spaces by donating to community projects happening across Birmingham’s parks .
 Birmingham City Council manage public open spaces but with budget cuts over several years the more specific conservation work that needs to be done to provide spaces for nature for some of our rarer plants and animals has been stopped as funding has been reduced.

-One of our Pilot Sites – Dawberry Fields Neighbourhood Park in Brandwood, is home to Slow-worms and common lizards https://www.arc-trust.org/Pages/Category/lizards but there is no funding to maintain the wilder areas of the site that these reptiles need to survive.
+One of our original pilot sites – Dawberry Fields Neighbourhood Park in Brandwood, is home to Slow-worms and common lizards https://www.arc-trust.org/Pages/Category/lizards but there was no funding to maintain the wilder areas of the site that these reptiles need to survive.
 The stream that runs through the site could be a habitat for many more species than it currently supports if the vegetation along the banks was thinned out in some areas and the bed of the stream had rubbish and some debris removed.

-We are working with Birmingham City Council Parks, local community and our partners the Birmingham and Black County Wildlife Trust and have put together a plan of action to increase the biodiversity of Dawberry Fields and in turn the whole city by making the site able to support many different types of plants and animals.
-We know know what work is required we can tell you what we plan to do and you can contribute to the work by making donations via a Just Giving Page Dawberry Fields Reptile Project – JustGiving.
+We worked with Birmingham City Council Parks, local community and our partners the Birmingham and Black County Wildlife Trust to put together a plan of action to increase the biodiversity of Dawberry Fields and in turn the whole city by making the site able to support many different types of plants and animals.
+We have now raised £2,000 through crowd funding to fund this project and we are hoping to support communities to run other crowd funding projects for green spaces across the city.

 All ages will be able to get involved in the Your Story part of our Your Parks project, by sharing their Earth Stories Earth Stories – Naturally Birmingham Future Parks Project

-We will be advertising online storytelling sessions, we would like to tell you our story but more than anything we want to hear yours.
-In these sessions we will invite you to tell your stories about you and we will record them (with your permission) to share even more widely.
+We invite you to tell your stories about you and we will share them (with your permission).
 We want stories from around the world, stories from long ago or stories from yesterday, may be even stories of the future.
 They can be happy, sad, angry or joyful as long as they are about parks, green spaces or nature.
-If you can’t make our online sessions we can come and join your group to hear your stories just use the form below to contact us.
+We can also come and meet your group to hear your stories just use the form below to contact us.

 We hope that as well as having a digital record of all your stories to leave on a virtual “green platform” we would also like to be able to produce a physical book of words and pictures at the end of the project that would be suitable for all ages to enjoy.
 We think it would be so much more enjoyable to read a book of stories from the project rather than just a many paged report full of charts and graphs ( although there will be one of those as well of course.)

 You can use the form below to contact us if you would like us to send us your story to share if you don’t want to attend an online session.
-Details of our online story telling sessions will be advertised via our social media accounts soon.
 Follow us on Twitter, Facebook or Instagram @naturallybirmi1